exercism/docs/building/tracks/ci/workflows/configlet.md

 # configlet workflow

-The `configlet` workflow is defined in the `.github/workflows/configlet.yml` file.
-It uses the [configlet tool](/docs/building/configlet) to check if a track's (configuration) files are properly structured - both syntactically and semantically.
+The configlet uses the [configlet tool](/docs/building/configlet) to check if a track's (configuration) files are properly structured - both syntactically and semantically.
 It does this by running [`configlet lint`](/docs/building/configlet/lint).

 ## Enable checking file formatting